Affordable 5G phones will arrive in early 2020

 We've seen the first 5G smartphones launch in the past week, and they all have one thing in common - they're flagships.
 That means they'll come with a flagship price tag, putting them out of reach for many consumers.

-Qualcomm has announced that the first affordable 5G handsets will be available from early 2020, and will be packing a Snapdragon chipset with integrated 5G - the first chip to offer this.
+The first affordable 5G handsets will be packing the new Snapdragon chipset with integrated 5G - the first chip to offer this.

 The new chipset will be in the hands of phone manufactures from Q2 2019, with Samsung already confirmed to use it in future devices.